openstack-archive/congress-specs/doc/source/specs/template.rst

 Aside from the API, are there other ways a user will interact with this feature?

-* Does this change have an imcongresson python-solumclient?
+* Does this change have an impact on python-congressclient?
 What does the user interface there look like?

 Performance Impact